actionml/harness/ur_queries.md

 }
 ```

 This query is the kind you see at the bottom of a product page in Amazon.
-It shows "other people who like 'iPad' also liked these".
+It shows "other people who bought 'iPad' also liked these".
 It returns items that have seen similar user behavior.
-This means it is non-personalized (after all there is no user in the query) but finds items which on average are similar to the user in the query.
+This means it is non-personalized (after all there is no user in the query) but finds items which on average are similar to the item in the query.
 Similarity here is only based on the indicators of other users, not item properties.
-This type of recommendation is quite useful as the Amazon use case shows, and can be used if you know nothing about the user but have some example item to show other similar items to.
+This type of recommendation is quite useful as the Amazon use case shows, and can be used if you know nothing about the user.
+It may be useful to think of these as item-details page recommendations.

-## Simple Item-set Query (Shopping cart)
+## Simple Item-set Query (Wishlist)

-This query applies to a wide varietyof lists, like watchlists, favorites, shopping carts, wishlists, etc. To get the missing items you will need to train a separate model on item-sets (not individual user behavior).
-However even if you model is made from user behavior this query has a place.
-If you want items similar to some list of items, this is what to use.
+This query applies to a wide variety of lists, like watchlists, favorites, shopping carts, wishlists, etc. It returns Similar iItems to the items in the list.

 ```
 {